 How to upscale images in Midjourney

-When you generate a new image, Midjourney presents you with a grid of four images for each prompt.
+Whenever you generate a new image, Midjourney presents you with a grid of four images for each prompt (pictured above).
 Below this grid, you’ll find a series of buttons labeled U1, U2, U3, and U4.
 The letter U once stood for upscale but it’s now just a way to isolate the image from the rest of the grid.
 Still, clicking on one of these buttons is the first step in our upscaling journey.
 In the above example, we’ve clicked U4 and isolated the fourth image.

 How do I upscale images to max in Midjourney?

 With previous versions of Midjourney, you could click an “Upscale to Max” button to boost image resolution far beyond the initial 512×512 preview.
-As mentioned above though, that option no longer exists as of Midjourney V5.
+That option no longer exists as of Midjourney V5.
 That said, you can go up to 4x the original resolution, which nets you a 4096 x 4096 px image.

 So is there a way to upscale images without relying on Midjourney to do all of the work?
 Yes, there is a whole host of upscaling AI tools you can use.
 Here’s a short list of the best options: